← Back to CheddaTech

 Losing Everything

-By early 2025, I had momentum.
-A new computer, a working game prototype, and the early concepts for CheddaBoards.
-My wife was one of the first to play the Cheese Game MVP.
+By early 2025, I had momentum: a new computer, a working game prototype, and early concepts for CheddaBoards.
+My wife was one of the first to test the Cheese Game builds.

 Then my marriage collapsed suddenly and destructively.
-I lost my home, my computers, my pets - everything except an outdated cloud backup of my game.
+I lost my home, my computers, my pets.
+Everything except an old cloud backup of my game.

-I became homeless with nothing but that backup as a lifeline.
+I became homeless overnight with nothing but that backup as a lifeline.

 Rebuilding on a £120 Laptop

 Living in a hostel, I scraped together £120 for a battered Dell Latitude 7490.
-On that ancient laptop, I recovered my game from the cloud and kept building.
+On that laptop, I recovered my project from the cloud and kept building.

-I released The Cheese Game Beta 0.76 while still homeless - proof that creation doesn't require perfect circumstances.
+I released The Cheese Game 0.72 while still homeless.
+Proof that creation doesn't require perfect circumstances.

 A month later, I found work as a live-in chef at a 900-year-old pub that was being used as a film set for Practical Magic 2.
-Nicole Kidman and Sandra Bullock were filming scenes where I cooked 50-hour weeks.
+Nicole Kidman and Sandra Bullock were filming while I cooked 50-hour weeks.

 The Phoenix Project